-Login into your Cloud Server SSH client and edit the crontab file using below command:
+Login into your Cloud Server SSH client and edit the crontab file using the below command:

 sudo nano /etc/crontab

 Insert the below Ubuntu maintenance after all other existing rules.
-This will execute the CRON job at the set daily interval at 0425 server time.
+It will execute the CRON job at the set daily interval at 0425 server time.

 25 4 * * * root sudo -- sh -c 'apt-get update; apt-get upgrade -y; apt-get dist-upgrade -y; apt-get autoremove -y; apt-get autoclean -y'

-The above CRON job rule can be translated as below:
+We can translate the above CRON job rule as below:

 m h dom mon dow user command minute hour dayOfMonth Month dayOfWeek userToRun commandToRun

-You can even customize the Ubuntu maintenance automation as per your needs and timings.
-I analyzed my Google Analytics audience report to understand the lowest traffic point hence setup the CRON job to run the task at 0425 hours every day.
+You can customize the Ubuntu maintenance automation per your needs and timings.
+I analyzed my Google Analytics audience report to understand the lowest traffic point and set up the CRON job to run the task at 0425 hours daily.

-Once you’ve added the above rule to crontab file, do not forget to reboot the cloud server using below command:
+Once you’ve added the above rule to the crontab file, do not forget to reboot the cloud server using the below command: